NeuroCompLab-psu/SpikingBERT/README.md

 ## Reference

-Please cite this code with the following bibliography:
+Please cite this code with the following bibliography (to appear in AAAI-24 proceedings):
 ```
 @article{bal2023spikingbert,
   title={Spikingbert: Distilling bert to train spiking language models using implicit differentiation},